deep-goyal/Class-Search-Scraper/README.md

 ## License

 Distributed under the MIT License.
-See `License.txt` for more information.
+See `LICENSE.txt` for more information.